cgkineo/adapt-navigation/README.md

 ###Description
-The is a layout engine for the navigation bar.
+This is a layout engine for the navigation bar.
 The engine is built using a layout stack.
 The initial layout in the ``course.json`` is the first item on the stack.
 A new layout can be added to or cloned from the layout stack.